 The 12-volt DC system is made up of batteries that are charged by the engine charging system.
-Boats that are factory rigged with Yamaha® engines utilize the Yamaha Battery Isolator to charge the engine battery and the house battery.
-12-volt power is distributed to the battery switches, accessed through a hatch in the aft port corner of the cockpit, and main breakers, in the battery switch panel, that protect the helm panel, electronics, 24-hour essential circuits and the windlass.
+Boats that are factory rigged with Yamaha® engines utilize the Yamaha Battery Isolator to charge the engine cranking battery and the house battery.
+The 12-volt DC power is distributed to the battery switches and the circuit breakers on the Main Distribution Panel (MDP), located on the starboard side of the cockpit.
+These circuit breakers protect the switches that are located on the helm and in the head enclosure.